kushal863/100_days_of_code_kushal/README.md

 ## Acknowledgements

- - Suggestion to understand concept first of that day then try excercise.
+ - I Suggest to understand concept first of that day then try excercise.
  - Take 30 to 40 mins just think and breakdown the problem into steps.
  - After this much time, you refer the solutions.
  - Course reference: Dr.Angela Yu Udemy